smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

   - T
   - A

     - O or Y (Yes) = OpCon started the job and the OpCon server can receive Property value settings.
     - T or N (No) = Test or local IBM i job: No attempt is made to send values to an OpCon server.
 Use this mode when the CHKFILE command is executed from an LSAM Multi-Step Job script or from LSAM Response Rules.
     - A = a French indication for test mode, same as 'T'.

 - ENV

+  - \*DEFAULT
+  - Actual LSAM environment name

+    Used when the CHKFILE command is executed by itself (not by the OpCon File Arrival job), to set the LSAM library list according to the LSAM Environment name.

+- FAILONERR

   - Y
   - 1
   - N
   - 0
   - T

     Report Job Status as failed when file check fails:
       - Y = Yes or 1: The command will report a failed job status if a file is not found, or the file Create Time does not fall within the Start/End times.
       - N = No or zero (0): The command will always report a normal job completion status even when no matching file is found.
 When using N, the final command status should be stored in an LSAM Dynamic Variable and/or an OpCon Property so that it can be tested.
       - T = file not found by End Time, but ignore and end normally.
       - If the file check command is reporting an internal program failure, then this override flag is ignored and the command will always report the failure.

-    The OpCon Enterprise Manager File Arrival job supports different Fail Condition options, including this one.
-This FAILONERR option can be combined (in some cases) with the FAILIFZERO option in an Enterprise Manager File Arrival job by adding the $@FAILIFZERO variable name to the job's Variables tab and specifying that parameter's Value.
+    The OpCon OpCon User Interface File Arrival job supports different Fail Condition options, including this one.
+This FAILONERR option can be combined (in some cases) with the FAILIFZERO option in an OpCon User Interface File Arrival job by adding the $@FAILIFZERO variable name to the job's Variables tab and specifying that parameter's Value.
 (Refer also the discussion about using LSAM Feedback.)

 - GPL
   - *DEFAULT Actual LSAM environment name